 Many competing companies have secured access to, or are pursuing development or acquisition of, LNG facilities and deployment of carbon capture processes in North America.
 We may face competition from major energy companies and others in pursuing our proposed business strategy.
 Some of these competitors have longer operating histories, more development experience, greater name recognition, superior tax incentives, more employees and substantially greater financial, technical and marketing resources than we currently possess.
-NEXT Carbon Solutions will compete with other providers of CCS services, traditional original end manufactururers, EPC firms and midstream transportation and storage companies in offering CCS solutions.
-Our competitors have available for deployment could allow them to compete successfully against us, which could have a material adverse effect on our business, results of operations, financial condition, liquidity and prospects.
+NEXT Carbon Solutions will compete with other providers of CCS services, traditional original end manufacturers, EPC firms and midstream transportation and storage companies in offering CCS solutions.
+Our competitors in the CCS space may have greater financial, technical and marketing resources than we currently possess.
+The superior resources that some of these competitors have available for deployment could allow them to compete successfully against us, which could have a material adverse effect on our business, results of operations, financial condition, liquidity and prospects.